fanglingsu/vimb/index.md

 New option `--cmd, -C`
 : Allow to give ex commands on startup that are give to new spawned child instances too.

-New setting `dark-mode`
-: These new settings enabled dark mode in the webview.

 More about latest changes can be found in the [CHANGELOG.md][].